-All-in-One PCs offer a large monitor with the powerhouse of the PC built directly into the back of the screen which makes up the fastest-growing desktop category.
-All-in-one PCs come across a broad price spectrum, come in many different screen sizes which have both inclusive and exclusive touch input.
+All-in-One PCs offer a monitor with the powerhouse of the PC built directly into the back of the screen which makes it a fast-growing desktop category.
+All-in-one PCs come across a broad price spectrum and come in various screen sizes which have both inclusive and exclusive touch input.

 The advantages of all-in-ones include easier setup and cleaner appearance in comparison to separate tower and display setups.
 With built-in webcams, you have the ability to video conference without needing a separate camera peripheral device.
 It’s simpler to bring an all-in-one into non-office environments for example due to fewer wires/cables/plugs required.

-The disadvantages, on the other hand, include having laptop versions of their listed CPU and graphics cards which tend to be less powerful than desktop equivalents.
+The disadvantages, on the other hand, is they tend to be less powerful than desktop equivalents.
 Lack of upgradeability of all-in-one desktops is also a major limitation.
 Generally, monitors usually last longer than computing components, however, it pays to be aware that if your all-in-one’s display no longer meets your needs, an entirely new computer may need to be purchased.

 Which Operating System?
 (OS)